How to Enrol

 If you’ve arranged to pay your tuition fees through Student Finance, make sure that your funding is approved.
 Take a look at our funding checklist for more information.

-If you’ve applied for a maintenance loan from your UK national Student Finance Service, you’ll need to be fully enrolled and have activated your Student Card in order for the University to confirm your registration to the Student Loans Company to release your payment – so make sure you’ve done everything you need to!
+If you’ve applied for a maintenance loan from your UK national Student Finance Service, in order for the University to confirm your registration to the Student Loans Company you’ll need to be fully enrolled and have activated your Student Card.
+This will release your payment – so make sure you’ve done everything you need to!

 View the full list of Card Services FAQs together with the Terms and Conditions.

 When you complete online enrolment, confirm if you wish to register with a University Student Health Centre.
-We strongly recommend that you register with a Doctor in Nottingham:
+We strongly recommend that you register with a doctor close to where you live.
+For those living on/near campus:

-Check that you are up to date with all your vaccinations such as Meningitis ACWY, which is recommended and free for all new students under the age of 25, we also encourage you to have the COVID-19 vaccine.
+Check that you are up to date with all your vaccinations such as Meningitis ACWY, which is recommended and free for all new students under the age of 25.

 For more information about registering with a doctor, and to search for a local doctor if you are living in other areas of Nottingham, visit the NHS website.